 “He’s done more for rock-n-roll than almost any one person who’s ever lived!
 Elvis practically stole his style and presented it as his own.
 If it wasn’t for Chuck Berry, who knows what we’d be listening to these days,” another said

 Looking back on it, I’m glad I didn’t publish the original essay.
-Chuck Berry, even in his 80’s, was a better dancer and guitar player than I will ever be and I’ve played the guitar for over 20 years.
+Chuck Berry, even in his 80s, was a better dancer and guitar player than I will ever be and I’ve played the guitar for over 20 years.

 Yes, a lot of his songs introductions sound the same.
 (Listen here if you want.)
-But it’s easy to criticize someone else’s art, talent and skill.
+But it’s easy to criticize someone else’s art, talent, and skill.
 These days it’s hard to even get started in your art because people have instant access through social media and there are plenty of people out there who will tell you how much you suck.

-(Of course the flip-side to that is, people put out their stuff before they should these days.)
+(Of course, the flip side to that is, people, put out their stuff before they should these days.)
 In Chuck’s case, he was doing music before (and longer than) most of us have been alive.

-Some of the articles you will read, if you search them out, will talk about his run-ins with tax evasion.
-Or the he had camera in the women’s bathroom at his club.
+Some of the articles you will read if you search them out will talk about his run-ins with tax evasion.
+Or he had a camera in the women’s bathroom at his club.
 These stories are true and if you want to find out more about that feel free to look them up somewhere else.

 My thoughts and memories about Chuck Berry aren’t about all of that.
-I love walking down the Delmar Loop and seeing his name on the star on the St. Louis Walk of Fame right in front of Blueberry Hill, the same place that I saw him years ago.
-I love seeing his statue right across the street from Blueberry Hill holding that Gibson guitar and in a pose that you can tell is just 100% Chuck Berry.
+I love walking down the Delmar Loop and seeing his name on the star on the St. Louis Walk of Fame right in front of Blueberry Hill, the same place where I saw him years ago.
+I love seeing his statue right across the street from Blueberry Hill holding that Gibson guitar and in a pose that you can tell is just 100%, Chuck Berry.

 Chuck Berry influenced me in many ways and I hope my daughter will be able to say the same thing later in her life.
-One thing I know for sure is the next time her and I walk into Blueberry Hill together, I’m going to make sure that I point out the big fat Gibson that’s sitting in the display case next to the front door and I’m going to say to her, “You see this guitar?
+One thing I know for sure is the next time she and I walk into Blueberry Hill together, I’m going to make sure that I point out the big fat Gibson that’s sitting in the display case next to the front door and I’m going to say to her, “You see this guitar?
 This guitar was Chuck Berry’s.
 You know, the guy who sang the ‘Ding-a-ling song”?

 And I hope in 20 or 30 years from now she will be able to do the same thing with her kids.